-Every year, CGD partners with a wide range of organizations.
-Some partnerships are contractual, with both parties formally committed.
-Mostly they are informal relationships in which CGD and the partner organization work together for a common goal.
-Our active partners in 2010 included:
+CGD partners with a wide range of organizations each year.
+Some partnerships are contractual, with both parties formally committed; most are informal relationships in which CGD and the partner organization work together for a common goal.
+Active partnerships in 2011 included the following: